 If you want to ferment both water and milk kefir, I recommend buying separate grains.

 Want some help with this process?
 I created a free printable guide for water kefir beginners.
 This is my gift to you!
-To receive your copy, simply subscribe to our email newsletter below.
+This guide is included in my free resource library along with my other free printables.
+Simply subscribe below to get all my freebies in one spot!

 Where to Buy Water Kefir Grains